Trist0ne/T500xVORON/README.md

 * Supports: NONE

 ## The Build
-You can do the following sections in any order, they are just listed in the order I did them.
-Some of the steps will be linked to other guides for the non-conversion specific parts as they cover them more in depth, and there's no need to reinvent the wheel.
+You can do the following sections in any order, they are just listed in the order I did them. **Some of the steps will be linked to other guides** for the non-T500 conversion specific parts as they cover them more in depth, and there's no need to reinvent the wheel.

 ### Prerequisites
 * Flash KATAPULT and Klipper to the U2C CANBUS adapter AND the SB2209 Toolhead board